pengfei99/DataQualityAndValidation/06.Deequ/README.md

 - No profiler to generate possible validation rules for a given dataset.
 - Validation report is in form of spark data frame.
 Hard to export and read.
 - Heavy language dependencies (scala, python)
+- Python API of Deequ has many bugs